-If you need to protect a damaged tooth or mask an imperfect one, a dental crown is a reliable solution to your dilemma.
+If you need to protect a damaged tooth or mask an imperfect one, a dental crown is a reliable solution.

 The dentists at Bailey Dental Group in Richmond, MI, create dental crowns that are both natural-looking and strong, often while you wait.